kach/nearley/README.md

 Nearley is MIT licensed.

-A big thanks to Aria Stewart for helping structure nearley.
+A big thanks to Nathan Dinsmore for teaching me how to Earley, Aria Stewart for helping structure nearley into a mature module, and Robin Windels for bootstrapping the grammar.